Skip to content

 Of Pancakes And Porridge

-The week was divided by a Lake Tahoe sojourn, pausing at Auburn on the climb up.
-Auburn is a Gold Rush town, its history steeped in prospecting and Old West doings.
-These destinations have filled Denis’s cup of tea since first visiting America long ago.
-Back then he returned from state-crossing adventures with tales of asking a Colorado filling station attendant what they grew in the mountainous terrain.
-“Son,” the old man told him, “‘round here we don’t raise nothin’ but rhubarb and pregnant women ..”
-Denis preserved such quotes in his trusty notebook, tucked away for future telling.
-He wasn’t keying on some imagined part of the western frontier; these people and places exist today.
-They’re just waiting for a garlic-avoidant man in a snappy blue sports coat to drive through and draw them out.
-He enjoys bars despite abstaining from drink and can be found recording bits of Americana from the graffiti on lavatory walls.
-Bumper stickers are memorialized in Denis’s canon and in 1980’s Nevada “Lead, Follow or Get Out of the Fuckin’ Way” was preserved, suiting something distinctly American.
-After Auburn we pulled into Truckee, a river town along train tracks and just over the last mountain range from Tahoe.
-I’d mentioned the Pastime Club, a local dive featuring live music on weekends and where I once risked ruining expensive dental work by dancing with the girlfriend of a six foot five biker who looked like Willie Nelson.
-No such diversion this time as we arrived late-afternoon to a sparsely populated bar and profane bartender speaking of her “shit-headed girlfriend in Florida” who had decided to stick around for Hurricane Irma.
-I ordered a Corona, Denis a club soda, and we ambled back to the billiard table where he impressed me with his cue-handling skills.
+The week was divided by a Lake Tahoe sojourn, stopping in Auburn on the drive up.
+This Gold Rush town with a history steeped in prospecting and Old West doings is typical of the America that has filled Denis’s cup since first visiting in the early 80’s.
+Back then he returned from state-crossing adventures with many a tale: Asking a Colorado filling station attendant what they grew in the mountainous terrain and hearing “Son, ‘round here we don’t raise nothin’ but rhubarb and pregnant women.”
+Denis saved such quotes in a trusty notebook and repeated them in years to come.
+America didn’t know it, but she had been waiting for this garlic-avoidant man in a snappy blue sports coat to draw her true self out.
+Denis enjoys bars despite abstaining from drink and logs the graffiti from lavatory walls.
+Bumper stickers are memorialized in his canon and “Lead, Follow Or Get Out Of The Fuckin’ Way” was preserved from an early Nevada visit.
+After Auburn we stopped in Truckee’s Pastime Club for a beer (me) and soda water (Denis.)
+The bartender told us about her “shit-headed girlfriend in Florida” who stuck around for Hurricane Irma.
+We ambled back to the billiard table and he impressed me with his cue-handling skills.
 Then it was back on the road for the short scoot to the lake.

-No place manages to impress upon first sight like Lake Tahoe and the sensation doesn’t abate with return visits.
-“Here we go,” Denis remarked catching first glimpse.
-Later I grilled two filet steaks on the deck with simple baked potatoes and salad.
-Denis ate every scrap, efficiently and quickly, causing me to consider whether this was because it was palatable or if he figured if he slowed down he’d be faced with the sobering reality that he was actually ingesting food that wasn’t pancakes or porridge.
-The latter is a Scottish staple (or at least it was sixty years ago) and as central to his existence as snow to an Eskimo.
-I may have become cocky after managing to prepare a meal he consumed fully that first night, but after that it was porridge with berries three dinners in a row.
-I’ve never seen someone hover so intently over the fruit and raw nuts section of a supermarket and he purchased enough whole foods to keep the Central Valley stocked for a week.
-As for pancakes, they were first introduced many visits back by my equally-Scottish mother whose natural charms had wooed Denis since he was a wee lad.
-She put the flapjack stack in front of him at the kitchen table and as he reluctantly tucked in he realized that he was experiencing the rarest of rare; a new menu item added to the Munro Repertoire.
-This and the soon to be discovered fact that coffee refills are free in America had Denis looking into job opportunities in San Francisco after a single visit.
+No place manages to impress like Tahoe and it doesn’t dwindle with return visits.
+“Here we go,” Denis remarked, catching first glimpse of the water.
+Later I grilled two filet steaks on the cabin deck with baked potatoes and salad.
+He ate every scrap, efficiently and quickly.
+There is no greater reward for the amateur chef than composing a meal that Denis can address with gusto.
+I may have become cocky, and after that first night he stuck to porridge with berries three dinners in a row.
+I’ve never seen someone hover so intently over the fruit and raw nuts section of a supermarket.
+Then there’s pancakes, a novelty first introduced by my equally Scottish mother who knew Denis when he was a wee lad in Perth.
+She put a flapjack stack in front of him during his first trip to the States and the rest is history.
+A rare example of a new dish added to the Munro Repertoire.
+This and discovering that coffee refills are free in America had Denis looking into job opportunities in San Francisco after a single visit.

 He’s a good man and I don’t toss the words out lightly.
-His fondness for my mother would have sufficed in securing my long friendship but Denis’s charms go beyond this.
-We hiked down a steep hill to sit on a rocky perch above the glassy-still, deep blue Tahoe water on our last afternoon at elevation and out-drove the edge of an approaching mountain thunderstorm back to the cabin.
-Once more I grilled my dinner and Denis indulged in some plain crackers, unsalted nuts and main-course porridge.
-The skies opened up with a spectacular light show, rain, tall swaying pines and thunder that seemed to reverberate from Tahoe to Glasgow.
-An early exit the next morning and drive down to San Francisco featured Norm MacDonald on the Audi sound system and brunch (“ahhhhh .. pancakes!”) at the appropriately-named Denny’s south of Sacramento.
-Nothing exceeds like excess, but there is something to be said, too, for simple routine stacked with hard laughs and good memories.
+His fondness for my mother would have sufficed in securing our long friendship, but his charms are multiple.
+We hiked down a steep hill to sit on a rocky perch above glassy-still, deep blue Tahoe water.
+This was our last afternoon at elevation.
+We out-drove the edge of an approaching mountain thunderstorm heading back to the cabin.
+Once more I grilled my dinner and Denis indulged in plain crackers, unsalted nuts and main-course porridge.
+The sky opened up with a spectacular show: rain, lightning, swaying pines and reverberating thunder.
+An early exit the next morning and drive down to San Francisco featured my favorite comedian Norm MacDonald on the Audi sound system and brunch (“ahhhhh .. pancakes!”) at the appropriately-named Denny’s south of Sacramento.
+As the saying goes, “nothing exceeds like excess” but there’s something to be said, too, for a simple routine peppered with strong laughs and good memories.

 Post a Comment